Colon Cancer (cont.)

 Recent developments in stool testing have led to both the FIT ( fecal immunohistochemical test) for occult blood, and perhaps more exciting, the Cologuard test for both blood, and DNA analysis.
 The former test appears more sensitive than the old stool “guiac” tests.
 The latter is both more sensitive and specific.
 It is appropriate for screening in normal risk patients over 50 to about 75 years of age as a screening for both larger polyps and colon cancers.
 It does not replace the need to scope testing to be discussed below.

-Beginning at age 50, a flexible sigmoidoscopy screening test is recommended every 3 to 5 years.
+Screening can involve evaluation of the colon by the same tests discussed earlier; barium enema, flexible sigmoidoscopy, or colonoscopy.
+Beginning at age 50, a flexible sigmoidoscopy, plus a barium enema screening test is recommended every 3 to 5 years.
 Flexible sigmoidoscopy is an exam of the rectum and the lower colon (60 cm or about two feet in from the outside) using a viewing tube (a short version of colonoscopy).
 Recent studies have shown that the use of screening flexible sigmoidoscopy can reduce mortality from colon cancer.
 This is a result of the detection of polyps or early cancers in people with no symptoms.
 If a polyp or cancer is found, a complete colonoscopy is recommended.
 The majority of colon polyps can be completely removed at the time of colonoscopy without surgery.
 Recommendations now are that screening colonoscopies instead of screening flexible sigmoidoscopies should be done for healthy individuals starting at ages 50 to 55.
 Please read the Colon Cancer Screening article.

 Colonoscopy uses a long ( 120 to 150 cm) flexible tube which can examine the entire length of the colon.
 Through this tube the doctor can both view and take pictures of the entire colon, and also can take biopsies of colon masses and remove polyps.